What is in My Bag

-Mike and Jan moved to the mountains of Tennessee, near Chattanooga, in 2016 and enjoy the peaceful surroundings with their five dogs.
+Mike and Jan moved to the mountains of Tennessee, near Chattanooga, in 2016 and enjoy the peaceful surroundings with their four dogs.
 When he’s not working remotely for KP Photo, Mike spends time with Jan and the dogs, works on projects around the house, rides his Harley, or takes the occasional ski trip or golf outing.
 Mike is determined to take up fishing again with his Newfoundland buddy pup, Bhodi, by his side.

 Q&A With Mike Roth